Lagrange propagation and the state transition matrix

 pos_vel = np.hstack([pos, vel])

-We can now proceed to create a compiled function for the evaluation of the state vector at time \(t\):
+Let us now build a compiled function for the evaluation of the state vector at time \(t\):

 # Specify the order in which the input